 Here at Surface, we see examples of every design idea out there—from the innovative to the awful.
 As we prepare for the year to come to a close, here are a few trends that we hope will be left behind in 2016.

-Design trends that need to end.BY SURFACE December 08, 2016
+Looking back on the design trends that need to end before 2017.BY SURFACE December 08, 2016

 Books Arranged By Color

 On a list of the world’s most vapid pursuits, organizing books by color ranks a few notches above watching Rich Kids of Beverly Hills and writing year-end lists.
 What does it signal to your Tinder date that those muted pink hardcovers you stacked against a white wall in your living room do not represent a season’s worth of reading, but a visit to Books By The Foot?
 Who is this monster I’ve just slept with? your one-night-stands think as they silently sneak out before dawn.
 For the uninitiated (i.e., people who read) color-coding one’s shelves has become a design trend so prevalent, that there are services like BBTF, charging “$6.99 per linear foot,” filling a hole in an unexpected market: helping people pretend to be literate.
 How telling that we’ve devolved so much as a society that a book’s value can now be purely external.
 There’s a whole world to discover inside the pages that make up the fauvist nightmare you’ve created.
 So to avoid judgment, stop arranging books by their covers. —Charles Curkin